 5. Water towers or standpipes.

 SECTION 10.
-PROTECTION OF SEWER AND OTHER UTILITY LINES: No building or addition thereto shall be erected over or across any public sewer or utility line, nor upon any platted or recorded easement, unless permission is granted in writing by the respective party whose lines are involved.
+PROTECTION OF SEWER AND OTHER UTILITY LINES: No building or addition thereto shall be erected over, under or across any public sewer or utility line, nor upon any platted or recorded easement, unless permission is granted in writing by the respective party whose lines are involved.

 SECTION 11.
 MINING AND EXTRACTION OF MINERALS: In districts where mineral extraction is a permitted use, the following shall apply: